The 10 Best VPN Services of 2021

 The main principle of a VPN is to route your internet connection through the private server instead of your internet provider.
 Every time you send or receive data, the public network will not identify your computer, it will see only VPN.
 Once you connect to the internet via VPN, your IP, and, thus, your location will be hidden.

 What is VPN?

+A VPN (Virtual Private Network) is a network that is constructed using public wires to mask your internet protocol (IP) address and to make your online actions are virtually untraceable.
 A VPN connection ensures the data you don’t want to share isn’t visible to others.
-Websites you visit, but also internet providers can’t tell what you’re doing online, meaning you have control over what data you wish to share.
 Any downsides?
 Browsing through a VPN connection usually is slower than regular connections, because of special security protocols, but this balances out nicely against the grip you have on your information.